expectedbehavior/handbook/communication.md

 - sharing links to funny or interesting things on the internet (any channel)
 - sharing links to sad or angry thing on the internet (probably the politics channel, more below)
 - letting people know about your schedule for the day (e.g. if you normally come into the office on Monday, but your car broke down so you'll be working from the shop until it is fixed)
-- coming up with new post apocalyptic communication jokes with other Behaviornaughts
+- coming up with new post apocalyptic communication jokes with other Behaviornauts

 # My attempts at written communication are failing.
 Two things here.